by Nebula Haze

 The defoliating tool 🙂

 As always, never take so many leaves that you can fully see through the plant.
-Plants in the flowering stage don’t really grow more leaves, so all the leaves you take are gone forever and the plant won’t replace them!
-Taking too many leaves in the flowering stage can seriously hurt your yields, and no one wants that!
+Plants later in the flowering stage don’t really grow more leaves, so all the leaves you take are gone forever and the plant won’t replace them!
+Taking too many leaves in the flowering stage, especially during the last few weeks, can seriously hurt your yields, and no one wants that!

 Defoliation Example in the Flowering Stage